farixembedded/aethernet/README.md

 At the core of the wire format is the notion of an Aethernet message.
 A message can be a request's arguments, the response values, or the content of a Pubsub update.
-Messages are structs with fields where the name is a string of the field, and teh value is one of the above valid types described.
+Messages are structs with fields where the name is a string of the field, and the value is one of the above valid types described.

 TODO: Get explicit about how the field names and topic/method names get coerced (i.e. to Pascal case) in different places from the ICD.